Skip to Content

 Number(process.env['COMP_POINT'] ?? process.env['CURSOR']) || process.env['BUFFER']?.length;

-When invoking the parsing procedure with a raw command line, and this flag is set, the parser will perform word completion for the argument ending at this position.
+When invoking the parsing procedure with a raw command line, and this flag is set, the parser will perform word completion for the argument overlapping this position.

 Cluster prefix